By Paul Taylor

-But, taken alongside the Foods for Vitamins and Foods for Minerals in the sections below and, in time* you might just find that they can improve hair health and contribute to hair regrowth by helping thinning hair thicken up and reducing your rate of hair loss.
+But, if you take them alongside the healthy foods for vitamins and minerals listed in the following sections, then in time* you might just find they can improve hair health and contribute to hair regrowth by helping thinning hair to thicken up and reducing your rate of hair loss.

-* It could take six months or more before you start to see improvements.
-But, if you persevere and do eventually realize that your hair feels stronger, looks thicker and less hair is falling out, then you'll know that it was all worth the wait.
+could take months before you start to see improvements.
+But if you persevere and do eventually realize that your hair feels stronger, looks thicker and less hair is falling out, then you'll know that it was all worth the wait.
+And if

-patience is not your strong point, then consider this: at least you'll be
+patience is not your strong point, at least you'll be

-using a totally natural approach to tackle your hair loss.
+using what should be a safe, healthy approach to tackle your hair loss.

 The vitamin B complex includes: B3, B5, B6, B12, folic acid, PABA, inositol, biotin, choline.